SpaceVim/SpaceVim/docs/_posts/2019-05-10-use-vim-as-a-c-cpp-ide.md

 ### alternate file jumping

-To manage the alternate file for a project, you may need to create a `.project_alt.json` file in the root of your project.
+To manage alternate files for a project, you may need to create a `.project_alt.json` file in the root of your project.

-for exmaple, add following content into the `.project_alt.json` file:
+For example, add the following content into the `.project_alt.json` file:

 ```json
 {